johncheetham/gshogi/README.rst

 See http://en.wikipedia.org/wiki/Shogi for the rules of Shogi.

+You can specify some options on the command line.

 If you want to see the USI commands then start it from a terminal with:

     gshogi -vusi     (or ./run.py -vusi if not installed)

 For full debugging output use the command:

     gshogi -v    (or ./run.py -v if not installed)

+You can specify a game file to open:

+    gshogi /path/to/gamefile.psn

+Use -m to show moves and comments in the main window:

+    gshogi -m /path/to/gamefile.psn

+Use -h to show header of loaded files:

+    gshogi -h /path/to/gamefile.psn

+Use -mh to show both:

+    gshogi -mh /path/to/gamefile.psn

 File Support